bugcrowd/templates/submissions/description/insufficient_security_configurability/lack_of_notification_email/template.md

-# Lack of Notification Email

-## Overview of the Vulnerability

 The overall security of an application is diminished when accounts are not properly configured to include a notification email upon important account changes, such as a password or email address change.
 A lack of notification email on account changes allows an attacker who has gained access to a user's account through other means to make changes without notifying the user.

 ## Business Impact